neogeek/neogeek.github.io/_posts/2014-01-04-the-impossible-triangle.md

 ---
 layout: post
 title: The Impossible Triangle
 description: I don't consider myself the artistic type.
 I'd like to be, but my mind works in a more programatic way.
-The anxiety of making a mistake while drawing with pen and paper or the difficulty of using the pen tool to draw _extactly_ what I see in my mind is often too great for me to create.
+The anxiety of making a mistake while drawing with pen and paper or the difficulty of using the pen tool to draw _exactly_ what I see in my mind is often too great for me to create.
 image: /images/posts/the-impossible-triangle/impossible-triangle-header.jpg
 year: 2014
 ---